convertir-texto-a-numero-arduino

-This is a request that we see frequently on Internet pages and forums, and about which there is sometimes confusion because there is more than one way to perform the conversion, each with its advantages and disadvantages.
+This is a common request we see on websites and forums, and sometimes there is confusion because there is more than one way to perform the conversion, each with its advantages and disadvantages.

-In this post we will see the main ways to convert a string to an integer or float, and when it is convenient to use one or the other.
+In this post, we will see the main ways to convert a string to an integer or float number, and when it is convenient to use one or the other.

 The DEBUG functions are only for visualizing the results.
 If you use these codes, you can remove the parts related to their definition and use.

-The first option we are going to see is to use the String class, which as we know is a wrapper around a dynamic char array that is included in the Arduino libraries.
+The first option we are going to see is using the String class, which as we know is a wrapper around a dynamic char array included in Arduino libraries.

-The String class has the toInt() and toFloat() functions that convert, respectively, the text string to an integer or float.
+The String class has the functions toInt() and toFloat() that convert, respectively, the text string to an integer or float number.

 #define DEBUG(a) Serial.println(a);